tinachientw/CarND-Traffic-Sign-Classifier-Project/README.md

 __4 (Optional): Visualize the Neural Network's State with Test Images__

--Featuremap of conv1 Layer, the shape of this layer is 14x14x6 and this featuremap is for stop sign at the next Intersection sign class.

 -Featuremap for Pooling layer which is having output shape of 14x14x6.
 <img src="./visualizations/FeatureMap_14x14x6.png">